JiwooJiyof/penny_project/deliverables/deliverable-2/deliverable-2.md

-hello

-A short project report (less than 4 pages) submitted on behalf of the team in the main project repo following the structure for D1 with a file that is named “deliverable-2".
-This report contains
+# Penny/Boolean Boos

+## Summary Software
 1. Summary of your software (you can reuse the same submission in D1 if it hasn’t changed).

 a.
 One paragraph for the problem & partner (if applicable)

 b.
 One paragraph introducing any existing software/infrastructure (if applicable)

+## Dividing the Project
-2. 1-4 paragraph(s) on how you decided to divide the project and why.
+1-4 paragraph(s) on how you decided to divide the project and why.
 Ideally, this will be accompanied by a software architecture diagram and how each component connects to the others.

+## Software Architectural Diagram
+(include diagram here)

+## Sub-team Responsibilities
-3. One paragraph for part(s) each sub-team is responsible for
+One paragraph for part(s) each sub-team is responsible for (Frontend)
+(Backend)
+(Database)